chiench/example-app/Timeline.md

-1. Tạo layout base
-2. Tiếp tục tạo các trang shop, cart, checkout
-3. Kiểm tra xem về việc xác thực xem là Admin hay User ( Use Model: User)
-4. Tạo trang đăng nhập và đăng kí theo mẫu
-5. Tạo trang shop lấy sản phẩm từ CSDL
-6. Tạo trang chi tiết của sản phẩm dữ liệu lấy từ CSDL
-7. Áp dụng gói giỏ hàng của bumbummen99
-8. Manipulate with package installed ( increase quantity)
-9. Decrease the amount of products in the current cart
-10. Sorting use per page and the number of choose products
-11. Continue sorting products use categories
-12. Search any products
-13. Create Models Category ( 2 flied)
-14. Add
-15. Edit
-16. Delete
-17. Create Models Products ( may flied )
-18. Add
-19. Edit
-20. Delete
-21. Create Models Home Page Slider ( be used to preformance the sliders in the home page )
-22. Then show lastest products in the it
-23. The products were illustrated follow the each categories into the product belonged
-24. Then show products which were demonstrated with the best sales
-25. Setting time to product which was showed above ( Create Models Sales :: be used to management time to the sales products)
-26. Making the range slider to filter price of products
-27. Vadiate.
-28. Add alert when click button delete the product
-29. //
+1.Tạo layout base 2.
+Tiếp tục tạo các trang shop, cart, checkout 3.
+Kiểm tra xem về việc xác thực xem là Admin hay User ( Use Model: User) 4.
+Tạo trang đăng nhập và đăng kí theo mẫu 5.
+Tạo trang shop lấy sản phẩm từ CSDL 6.
+Tạo trang chi tiết của sản phẩm dữ liệu lấy từ CSDL 7. Áp dụng gói giỏ hàng của bumbummen99 8.
+Manipulate with package installed ( increase quantity) 9.
+Decrease the amount of products in the current cart 10.
+Sorting use per page and the number of choose products 11.
+Continue sorting products use categories 12.
+Search any products 13.
+Create Models Category ( 2 flied) 14.
+Add 15.
+Edit 16.
+Delete 17.
+Create Models Products ( may flied ) 18.
+Add 19.
+Edit 20.
+Delete 21.
+Create Models Home Page Slider ( be used to preformance the sliders in the home page ) 22.
+Then show lastest products in the it 23.
+The products were illustrated follow the each categories into the product belonged 24.
+Then show products which were demonstrated with the best sales 25.
+Setting time to product which was showed above ( Create Models Sales :: be used to management time to the sales products) 26.
+Making the range slider to filter price of products 27.
+Vadiate.
+28. Add alert when click button delete the product 29. //
 39 Tạo model Order cac trường user id

+Garden English đã ghim

+1B
+2C
+3B
+4D
+5D
+6C
+7B
+8B
+9C
+10C
+11A
+12B
+13C
+14A
+15A
+16A
+17C
+18B
+19B
+20B
+21C
+22B
+23A
+24A
+25C
+26C
+27A
+28A
+29A
+30B
+31A
+32A
+33B
+34A
+35A
+36D
+37A
+38A
+39A
+40B
+41C
+42B
+43B
+44B
+45B
+46A
+47D
+48C
+49C
+50C
+51C
+52C
+53D
+54B
+55C
+56C
+57D
+58C
+59C
+60A
+61C
+62C
+63A
+64C
+65A
+66C
+67D
+68B
+69C
+70D
+71D
+72B
+73D
+74A
+75D
+76D
+77A
+78C
+79A
+80A
+81A
+82C
+83C
+84A
+85D
+86A
+87A
+88A
+89A
+90B
+91A
+92B
+93C
+94D
+95D
+96D
+97C
+98A
+99D
+100C